The center of the asymptotic Hecke category and unipotent character sheaves: The types and

 \subsection{The $S$-matrices of centers of asymptotic Hecke categories of exotic cells}

-We complete the overview of $S$-matrices of the centers of asymptotic Hecke categories associated to two-sided Kazhdan-Lusztig cells which was started in \Autoref{cor_smatrix_weyl} and extended in \Autoref{cor_e78}, using the results for type $H$ above and for the dihedral group as in \Autoref{thm:dihedral}.
+We complete the overview of $S$-matrices of the centers of asymptotic Hecke categories associated to two-sided Kazhdan--Lusztig cells which was started in \Autoref{cor_smatrix_weyl} and extended in \Autoref{cor_e78}, using the results for type $H$ above and for the dihedral group as in \Autoref{thm:dihedral}.

-\begin{theorem} Let $c$ be a two-sided cell in a Coxeter group of type $I_2(n),H_3,H_4$.
-The $S$-matrix of the center of the asymptotic Hecke category is of the following: \begin{itemize} \item If $c$ contains a diagonal $H$-cell of size $1$, such as the cells $\{1\}$, $\{w_0\}$ in type $I_2(n)$ and the ones of case \Autoref{itema} in type $H$, the asymptotic Hecke category is $\mathrm{Vec}$ and the $S$-matrix is
+\begin{theorem} Let $c$ be a two-sided cell in a Coxeter group of type $I_2(p),H_3,\allowbreak{}H_4$.
+The $S$-matrix of the center of the asymptotic Hecke category is of the following type: \begin{enumerate} \item If $c$ contains a diagonal $H$-cell of size one, such as the cells $\{1\}$, $\{w_0\}$ in type $I_2(p)$, or the ones of case (A) in type $H_3,H_4$, the asymptotic Hecke category is $\mathrm{Vec}$ and the $S$-matrix is